-- Make sure to follow ladder safety precautions when cleaning shutters, especially with uneven ground.
+- Make sure to follow ladder safety precautions when cleaning shutters, especially on uneven ground.
 You want the ladder to be sturdy and tall.

 Cleaning Your Shutters

-1. With some mild detergent, clean water, and a soft cloth, remove built-up pollutants and grime particles that reside in the shutters.
+- With some mild detergent, clean water, and a soft cloth remove built-up pollutants and grime particles that reside in the shutters.

 Make sure to clean up and down the closed shutters with this solution to not misalign the slats.
 With misaligned slats, you will have trouble operating the shutters.

-Note: With wood shutters, you can use a wood polish to have it looking clean and new.
+Note: With wood shutters, you can use a wood polish to have it look clean and new.
 Do not use detergent or bleach on wood.

-2. Open the shutters and clean with a soft bristled brush.
+- Open the shutters and clean with a soft-bristled brush.